 The Board of Governors has an equal opportunities policy which emphasises the University's commitment to equality of opportunity both in employment and in every other sphere of the University's activities.
-It is the policy of the University to employ disabled persons in suitable posts and to encourage employees who develop a disability to continue working for the University, where practicable.
-Disabled employees are provided with the same opportunities for promotion, career development and training as those afforded to other employees.

 The University is committed to sustaining a diverse workforce and student body and will continue to build on current good practice to create an even more inclusive institution.
 This process will include identifying and recruiting students who may not have followed a traditional route towards higher education but can be identified as having potential to benefit from the University's programmes of study.
 The University will also continue to create an inclusive environment for staff and students where differences are respected and individuals are treated in a fair and non-discriminatory way.